fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-We change the initialization of the state in <i>noteReducer</i>, such that by default there are no notes:
+We'll change the initialization of the state in <i>noteReducer</i>, such that by default there are no notes:

 ```js
 const noteReducer = (state = [], action) => {